nopnop2002/esp-idf-imap-client/README.md

 # esp-idf-imap-client
 IMAP email client for esp-idf.

-esp-idf contains an email smtp client example, but an imap enail client example is missing.
+esp-idf contains an email smtp client example, but an imap email client example is missing.
 So i made imap email client example.
 I used [this](https://github.com/RealAlphabet/IMAP) as a reference.